TelemetryHarbor/harbor-docs/docs/oss-self-hosted/index.md

 See [LICENSE](https://github.com/harborscale/telemetry-harbor-oss/blob/main/LICENSE) for details.

-If you use this project in your product, please credit Telemetry Harbor with a link to https://harborscale.com.
+If you use this project in your product, please credit Harbor Scale with a link to https://harborscale.com.